QualiSystems/cloudshell-help/docs/features/assembly-lab/index.md

 ### Reserving Blueprints

-Customers order a blueprint, which does not have to be solveable with the current devices in the lab.
+Customers order a blueprint, which does not have to be solvable with the current devices in the lab.

 ### Analyzing Requirements